 - Tax-free accumulation of interest and dividends

-- Tax-free distributions for qualified medical expenses
+- Tax-free distributions for eligible expenses

 HSAs remain popular with employees because HSAs don’t expire, so the eligible individual can withdraw HSA funds to pay for qualified medical expenses at any time, making it an ideal retirement savings vehicle.